dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.2.7

+### Fixed
+- **The access token reached a standalone hub scrambled beyond use.** Both sides have to agree on whether the token is scrambled in transit: the library sends it scrambled unless `is_addon`, and the hub descrambles it unless its own `is_app`.
+The hub derives `is_app` from `SUPERVISOR_TOKEN` on *its* machine, which is right -- but `HbtnComm.get_smhub_info` derived `is_addon` from `SUPERVISOR_TOKEN` in *this* process.
+That variable is set in every supervised Home Assistant, regardless of where the hub runs, so the combination "HA OS / supervised + standalone hub" sent the token unscrambled while the hub descrambled it.
+The mangled token failed the websocket auth and no events were delivered.
+It was the only value in that block not taken from the hub's own info payload; `is_addon` now reads `software.type`, which the hub reports as `"Smart Hub App"` when it runs as an add-on and `"Smart Hub"` otherwise (`slug` is unusable for this: a standalone hub fills it with its hostname).
+  The `os` import is gone with it, and the `real_setup` fixture drives the add-on case through the hub info rather than the environment.

 ## v3.2.6

 ### Fixed